chadev/chatech-jobs/README.md

 Learn more at [mailcatcher.me](http://mailcatcher.me/).
 And please don't add mailcatcher to the Gemfile.

-### Continuous Integration and Deployment with CircleCI
+### Continuous Integration and Deployment with Travis CI

-This project is configured for continuous integration and deployment with CircleCI and Heroku.
+This project is configured for continuous integration and deployment with Travis CI and Heroku.

-Check out [circle.yml](circle.yml) and [bin/deploy.sh](bin/deploy.sh) for details.
+Check out [.travis.yml](.travis.yml) and [bin/deploy.sh](bin/deploy.sh) for details.

 # Server Environments